scimma/security-scripts/security_scripts/data_management/aws_data_management/README.md

 other
 -----

-* Profile:string  Use like tags to identify what's collected and help with queries.
+* profile:string  Use like tags to identify what's collected and help with queries.